Introduction to Play Therapy (March 2020)

 The day is about playing and practising at playing by putting into practice the skills of a play therapist.

 Participants will gain an understanding of: the therapeutic relationship; how children communicate through the use of symbolic play and how to facilitate this; how change is promoted through attention to the child’s communication.
+A certificate of attendance will be available at the end of the day.

 |Time||10:00 - 16:30|